liamthetate/ElectronicsFactoryWorker/README.md

-# ELECTRONICS FACTORY WORKER: SIMULATOR!

 ![title](src/images/efws.png)

 The ultimate SIMULATOR experience!
 Work a real-time 12 hour shift, sleep and then do it all over again!
 Have an existential crisis!
 Live game: http://liamtate.co.uk/efws/

-Inspired by the contrasting experiences, the fun of being locked in too many (videogame) dungeon's as a kid on one hand, and on the other, the mass exploitation & meaninglessness inherent to Capitalism.
+Inspired by contrasting experiences: the fun of being locked in too many (videogame) dungeon's as a kid, and the mass exploitation & meaninglessness inherent to Capitalism.
 LOL!
 <br/>
 <br/>